SmithEcophysLab/ecophys_sp2021/Notes/notes_01.26.2021.md

 3. Lecture: "What is Plant Ecophysiology?"
 	- [slides](../Lecture_slides/slides_01.26.2021.pdf)
 4. Discussion of Chapin (2003) (Lead: Nick)
+	- slides embedded in today's lecture slides (see #3 above)
 5. Chat about class on Thursday
 	- Reich's plant traits manifesto

 ## Homework
 - Read Reich (2014).
 The full citation and link can be found in the [Readings](../Readings) folder.
+	- complete reading feedback for Reich (2014)

 ## In-class notes